What Is a Spiritual Journey? An Insider Guide to Transformation

 It’s not that there’s inherently anything wrong with, for example, identifying yourself as a “Christian wife and mother of three children,” or an “ambitious executive and talented athlete.”
 But these are just external labels.

 They represent roles and ways in which you interface with the external world.
-However, these social masks do not inform you of your core personality—of who you really are.
+However, these social masks do not reveal your core personality—who you truly are.

-All of our personae and self-identities are shaped virtually exclusively by prior programming and conditioning from the outside world.
+All of our personae and self-identities are shaped virtually exclusively by prior programming and conditioning from the external world.
 In Campbell’s language, these social masks are part of the “ordinary world.”

 To begin our spiritual journey, we need to examine the individual behind these social masks.